 Regression model selection

 OLS, GWR, and MGWR are all linear regression models, but they operate at different spatial scales and make different assumptions about the spatial heterogeneity (the consistency of the relationships across the study area) of a dataset.
 OLS is a global model.
 It is assumed that the data-generating process is stationary over space, so a single coefficient can account for the relationship between each explanatory variable and the dependent variable everywhere.
 GWR is a local model that relaxes the assumption of spatial stationarity by allowing the coefficients to vary over space.
 However, in GWR, it is assumed that all the local relationships operate at the same spatial scale by requiring that all explanatory variables use the same neighborhood.
-If one explanatory variable uses 20 neighbors for its calculations, all explanatory variables must also use 20 neighbors.
+For example, if one explanatory variable uses 20 neighbors, all explanatory variables must also use 20 neighbors.

 MGWR, however, not only allows the coefficients to vary over space but also allows the scale to vary across different explanatory variables.
 MGWR does this by using separate neighborhoods for each explanatory variable to account for different spatial scales of the relationships between each explanatory variable and the dependent variable.
 This allows the combining of explanatory variables that operate on relatively large spatial scales, such as temperature or atmospheric pressure, with variables that operate on smaller spatial scales, such as population density or median income.

 MGWR estimates more accurate local coefficients and experiences fewer issues with multicollinearity than GWR.
-However, the processing time is much longer for MGWR than GWR, and it increases as the size of the data increases, particularly for datasets larger than 10,000 points.
+However, the processing time is much longer for MGWR than GWR, especially for the Golden Search, Manual Intervals, or User Defined options of the Neighborhood Selection Method parameter.
+These three neighborhood selection methods are based on the backfitting algorithm, which is computation and memory intensive.
+The run time and memory usage increases significantly as the size of the data increases.

 When deciding which model to apply to your data, consider these questions: